The Great Importance of The Rear Leg when Putting in Disc Golf

 If you delay your arm pitch/thrust until your forward push has your body in motion, then you get a chance to feel if your push is correctly down the LOP before beginning your arm work.

-I push hard with the back leg, and then I begin to move my arm upwards from its furthest back position, which depends how much distance there is to the basket.
+I push hard with the back leg, and then I begin to move my arm upwards from its furthest back position, which depends on how much distance there is to the basket.

 I believe this promotes more accurate putting.